 - Christopher Gannon (ChrisG@) is our Director of Summit Logistics.

-- Jeffery Hicks (JeffH@, Saturdays@) is our Director of Community Affairs, including our PowerShell Saturday Booster Program.
+- Jeffery Hicks (JeffH@, Saturdays@) is our Director of Community Affairs, including our PowerShell Saturday Booster Programs.

 While we do not pay salaries (we legally could, we just don't), we do pay an accounting firm to handle our books and tax returns, and we pay a per-event consulting fee to our Director of Summit Logistics (who is a professional event manager, versus a member of the PowerShell community).
 We do pay travel expenses for our Directors to attend an annual business meeting prior to our PowerShell + DevOps Global Summit event.

-We would like to recognize two former Board members (from our pre-nonprofit days) for their valuable service:
+We would like to recognize three former Board members (from our pre-nonprofit days) for their valuable service:

 - Kirk Munro, who helped co-found the organization